mslinn/creategem/README.md

 &lt;/pre>
 ```

+By default, the Jekyll gem is created without an executable,
+but you can add an executable based on Thor with the `--executable` option.

 **The `plugin` subcommand** extends the `gem` command and creates a new Rails plugin with the given NAME:
 ```shell